jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * To log a works stop
     * works must be in 'in progress' status,
-    * date and time must be provided,
+    * date and time must be provided, and
-    * date must occur on or after the actual start date, and
+    * date must occur on or after the actual start date
     * date must occur today or a date in the past

 _(Previously section 11.2 in Business rules v0.1 draft)_